symbiotejs/docsite/src/2x/docs/Templates/Templates.md

 # Templates

 The core template mechanic in Symbiote.js - is a native browser HTML-string parsing via standard DOM API methods.
 That's the fastest way to create component template instance in object model representation.
-It might be quite counterintuitive, but in modern browsers `innerHTML` works faster, than imperative elements structure creation with `document.createElement`.

 ## html